olenapolko/decbase-project/README.md

 Below the nav section there is a progress-bar tracking user's scrolling progress on a web page and updating its width accordingly.
 When the user scrolls the page, the progress bar fills up proportionally to how far the user has scrolled down the page.

 ## Services
-The ‚Services‘ section, is responsible for fetching data from API, organizing and filtering the data into categories, and dynamically populating a webpage with service cards based on user interactions with a service menu.
+The ‚Services‘ section, is responsible for fetching data from API (https://jsonplaceholder.typicode.com/), organizing and filtering the data into categories, and dynamically populating a webpage with service cards based on user interactions with a service menu.
 A request for comments data is limited to 20 entries.

 * The getServices() function uses the fetch() function to make an HTTP GET request to get comments.
 * The response received from the API is in JSON format, containing an array of comment objects.